 Students are to be treated with respect and dignity.
 In return, they must demonstrate respect for themselves, for others, and for the responsibilities of citizenship through acceptable behaviour.
-Respect and responsibility are demonstrated when a student:
+Respect and responsibility are demonstrated when a-students:

-- comes to school prepared, on time, and ready to learn; - shows respect for himself or herself, for others, and for those in authority; - refrains from bringing anything to school that may compromise the safety of others; and - follows the established rules and takes responsibility for his or her own actions.
+- · comes to school prepared, on time, and ready to learn; - shows respect for himself or herself themselves, and for others, and for those in positions of authority; - · refrains from bringing anything to school that may compromise the safety of others; and - follows the established rules and takes responsibility for his or her their own actions.